-(d) If a licensee has submitted a completed application for or received a wine pub permit on or after February 7, 2018, the establishment shall only be permitted to sell wine to patrons in sealed bottles or other closed containers for off-premises consumption if the wine is:
+(d) If a licensee has submitted a completed application for or received a wine pub endorsement on or after February 7, 2018, the establishment shall only be permitted to sell wine to patrons in sealed bottles or other closed containers for off-premises consumption if the wine is:

-(1) Manufactured at the wine pub permit holder's licensed location;
+(1) Manufactured at the wine pub endorsement holder's licensed location;

-(2) Manufactured by the holder of the wine pub permit or an entity, regardless of jurisdiction, with a shared ownership interest of 5% or more in the location where the wine pub permit is located; or
+(2) Manufactured by the holder of the wine pub endorsement or an entity, regardless of jurisdiction, with a shared ownership interest of 5% or more in the location where the wine pub endorsement is located; or

-(3) Manufactured by the holder of the wine pub permit as part of a collaboration with another wine manufacturer, regardless of jurisdiction.
+(3) Manufactured by the holder of the wine pub endorsement as part of a collaboration with another wine manufacturer, regardless of jurisdiction.

-(d-1)(1) If a licensee possesses or has submitted a completed application for a wine pub permit before February 7, 2018, the establishment may sell wine to patrons in sealed bottles or other closed containers for off-premises consumption if the licensee:
+(d-1)(1) If the licensee has submitted a completed application for or is the holder of a wine pub endorsement before February 7, 2018, the establishment may sell wine to patrons in sealed bottles or other closed containers for off-premises consumption if the licensee:

-- (A)Maintains an Alcohol and Tobacco Tax and Trade Bureau permit on the licensed premises and provides it to any ABRA Investigator upon request during business hours; - (B)Possesses operational wine manufacturing equipment on the licensed premises; and - (C)Produces or makes reasonable efforts, as determined by the Board, to produce at least one type of wine on the licensed premises per calendar year.
+- (A)Maintains an Alcohol and Tobacco Tax and Trade Bureau endorsement on the licensed premises and provides it to an ABRA Investigator upon request during operating hours; - (B)Possesses operational wine manufacturing equipment on the licensed premises; and - (C)Produces or makes reasonable efforts, as determined by the Board, to produce at least one type of wine on the licensed premises per calendar year.